La Fabbrica dell'Assoluto, Italy

 Latest (October Equus): Noches Blancas, Luces Rojas (2022)

 Angel Ontalva is also heavily involved with Vespero and an offshoot group Seaorm.
-I have those listed separately on UTR (Seorm eventually...)
+I have Vespero listed separately on UTR (and Seorm eventually...)

 Carta Marina (2018)